The title of the article: Types of Volunteer Software and Tools Nonprofits Need

 How to Get Volunteer Grants for Your Nonprofit

-To secure volunteer grants, you first need to understand how the full process works.
+To secure volunteer grants, you first need to understand how the process works.
 From your nonprofit’s perspective, it happens in four steps:

 This image and the text below explain the volunteer grants process from a nonprofit’s perspective.